ApplianceFaults

 This code usually points to water-level control, including the inlet valve, pressure sensor signal, drain hose installation, detergent foaming, and overflow protection.

-How to fix it safely
+How to fix this safely

 1. Turn the machine off and unplug it from the mains.